The Microsoft Bing destination helps you send profile data to Microsoft Display Advertising.

 Segment Export - you are exporting all members of a segment (audience) to the Microsoft Bing destination.

-When configuring the destination you will asked to provide the following information:
+When configuring the destination, you must provide the following information:

 In the Segment schedule step, you must manually map your segments to their corresponding ID or friendly name in the destination.